-How to Launch Your First Google Ads Remarketing Campaign
+How To Launch Your First Google Ads Remarketing Campaign

 Google Ads Tag

-If your Google Ads account is starting from scratch, a Global Site Tag will need to be implemented.
+If your Google Ads account starts from scratch, a Google Tag must be implemented.

-To find this specific to your account, navigate to: Tools & Settings > Audience Manager > Audience Sources.
+To find this specific to your account, navigate to Tools & Settings > Setup > Google tag.

-Depending on your relationship with the account, select one of the 3 options for the Tag setup.
-The most important part of the step is the placement of the tag.
+If you’re used to the “Global Site Tag” name, it is now named the Google tag.

 Google Analytics Tag